Aliens: Colonial Marines: Controversy and lawsuit

 Upon release, Colonial Marines drew a significant controversy.
 According to a report, Gearbox had been moving people and resources off Colonial Marines onto Borderlands and Duke Nukem Forever while still collecting full payments from Sega as if they were working on the game.
 When Sega discovered this misconduct, they temporarily canceled Colonial Marines, leading to the round of layoffs at Gearbox in late 2008.
 Gearbox outsourced a significant portion of the development to other developers to compensate for their mismanagement.
 While Sega initially denied such outsourcing, sources claimed otherwise, suggesting that the game was rushed through redesigns, certification, and shipping, despite being largely unfinished.
-The game drew additional controversy when sequences from press demos were compared to the same sequences in the final game, revealing that the finished game is significantly lower in graphical quality.
+It drew additional controversy when sequences from press demos were compared to the same sequences in the final game, revealing that the finished game is significantly lower in graphical quality.

 In April 2013, two players filed a lawsuit, claiming that Gearbox and Sega had falsely advertised the game by showing demos at trade shows that did not resemble the final product.
 The demos, described as "actual gameplay" by Gearbox CEO Randy Pitchford, were said to feature graphical fidelity, artificial intelligence, and levels not featured in the game.
 Although Sega suggested settling the lawsuit on their part and agreed to pay US$1.25 million, they denied any illegal behavior.
 However, Gearbox filed a request to have claims against them dropped, stating that the company, as a software developer, did not have responsibility for marketing decisions.
 Gearbox officials added that the company supplemented Sega's development budget with its own money to help Sega finish the game and that they had not received any royalty from its sales.
 The lawsuit lost class-action status and Gearbox was dropped from the case in May 2015.
 Pitchford said that he lost between US$10 and US$15 million of his own money on Colonial Marines and refuted the accusations against the studio.
-In 2017, a modder discovered a typographical error in the game's code.
-Fixing this error notably improved the artificial intelligence of enemies.
+In 2017, a modder discovered a small typographical error in the code and that fixing this error notably improved the artificial intelligence of enemies.